kevinolega/callcentertrainingtips/start.md

 Consider this.

-The high pay or anything above fifteen thousand pesos and the good benefits that will secure your family is only available to people who can speak in English well.
+The high pay or anything above fifteen thousand pesos and the good benefits that will secure your family is only available to Filipinos who can speak in English well.

 Imagine this.